MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 # Quantinuum provider

 > [!NOTE]
 > The Quantinuum provider replaces the old Honeywell provider.
-New customers must use the Quantinuum provider in their workspaces.
-All previously available targets and systems are available with the Quantinuum provider.
 If you previously used the Honeywell provider, see the [Honeywell to Quantinuum migration guide](xref:microsoft.quantum.providers.honeywell.migration).

 [!INCLUDE [Azure Quantum credits banner](includes/azure-quantum-credits.md)]